P05FD

 A typical diagnostic flow when this code is present.

-Check the voltage on the cruise control multi-function input A circuit with the ignition on and no buttons pressed; compare to the specification in the service manual.
+Check the voltage on the input A circuit with ignition on and no buttons pressed, comparing to the service manual specification.

-Inspect the steering wheel clockspring for damage or wear, as this is a common failure point for steering-column-mounted switch circuits.
+Inspect the steering wheel clockspring for damage or wear, a common failure point for column-mounted switch circuits.

-Disconnect the cruise control switch connector and retest the circuit voltage to determine whether the high voltage originates from the switch or from the wiring.
+Disconnect the switch connector and retest circuit voltage to determine whether the high voltage originates at the switch or in the wiring.

 Inspect the wiring from the switch to the control module for shorts to voltage.